Aicraft Title & Registrations: Malta

 Furthermore, the ARA holds that a foreign mortgage shall be recognised as a mortgage, nowithstanding that it is not entered on a registered aircraft if:

-1. the mortgage in question was validly recorded in the registry of the aircraft’s registry or any other registry of the country under whose laws the aircraft is documented;
+the mortgage in question was validly recorded in the registry of the aircraft’s registry or any other registry of the country under whose laws the aircraft is documented; such registry is a public registry; the mortgage attached to the aircraft is granted an equivalent and preferential status as a mortgage registered under the ARA; and the mortgage may be discovered upon a search of such registry.

 19. Are foreign law-governed leases recognized in Malta in order to validly lease an aircraft registered in the national registry of Malta to a lessee incorporated in Malta?
 If so, are there any formalities/requirements to bear in mind?